Harshvir Bali

 Biography

-My work is an extension of my MA project, which analyzed Kashmiri Sikh determinations to attain minority representation and to alleviate economic, political, and legal restrictions that have produced inequitable access to work and representation for the community.
+My work is an extension of my MA project, which analyzed how communities utilize political action to attain minority representation and to alleviate their economic, political, and legal restrictions which have produced inequitable access to work and representation.

 Education